-But do I have to go to agricultural land when Germany still has so many roofs without photovoltaics?
+But do we have to use agricultural land when Germany still has so many roofs without photovoltaics?

-The German government wants to provide 80 percent of the country's electricity from renewable sources by the end of the decade.
-We are currently at a good 40 percent.
+The German government wants to provide 80% of the country's electricity from renewable sources by the end of the decade.
+We are currently at a good 40%.
 Half of the PV expansion is to take place on roofs and the other half on agricultural land.
-If we were to install only on roofs, the costs would be higher, the expansion would not be fast enough and the crafts would reach their limits.
+If we were to install only on roofs, the costs would be higher, the expansion would not be fast enough and the craft industry would reach their limits.
 That is why we have to go to agricultural land.
-The four percent of arable land that farmers in the EU will have to set aside in the future for more biodiversity, for example, would already be ideal for biodiversity PV.
+The 4% of arable land that farmers in the EU will have to set aside in the future for more biodiversity, for example, would already be ideal for biodiversity PV.

-In projects in America, we specifically integrate beekeepers with their bee colonies into the planning of agri-PV systems: Meadows with native herbs and flowers, on which the bees live, are created under the PV modules.
+In projects in America, we specifically include beekeepers and their bee colonies in the planning of Agri-PV systems: Meadows with native herbs and flowers, on which the bees live, are created under the PV modules.
 As a side effect, the animals pollinate the surrounding fields.

 But in any case, you have to let light on the ground - and lose area for electricity generation.